 Measurement of a pleural effusion volume with point-of-care ultrasonography may be a useful tool for intensivists, and is an active area of research in critical care 7.

 In controlled settings ultrasound may detect constitutive pleural fluid, can reliably detect effusions >20mL in clinical setti...

-Pneumothorax refers to the presence of gas (air) in the pleural space.
-When this collection of gas is constantly enlarging with resulting compression of mediastinal structures, it can be life-threatening and is known as a tension pneumothorax.
-For those pneumothoraces occurring in neonates see t...
+Pneumothorax (PTX) (plural: pneumothoraces) refers to the presence of gas (air) in the pleural space.
+When this collection of gas is constantly enlarging with resulting compression of mediastinal structures, it can be life-threatening and is known as a tension pneumothorax (if no tension is pres...